Retatrutide Clinical Trial Results | PSPeptides

 Body Composition Data

 The data showed that approximately 75-80% of weight lost was fat mass, with 20-25% being lean mass.
 This ratio is consistent with — and may be slightly more favorable than — the body composition changes seen with semaglutide and tirzepatide.
 The preservation of lean mass is believed to be supported by retatrutide’s GIP receptor activity, which has been linked to muscle protein synthesis pathways in preclinical research.
+This body composition data forms one of the more underappreciated dimensions of retatrutide results.
+For broader context on how peptides influence body composition, see our guide to peptides for muscle growth and recovery.

 Safety Profile